 The bullet passed through the former president’s coat, through a 50-page speech folded double, through a steel eyeglasses case, and through a double fold of heavy suspenders before entering his body, shattering a rib, and lodging in the muscles of Roosevelt’s ribcage.

-Had it not spent so much of its force passing though the objects in his pocket, doctors later concluded the bullet would have proven fatal.
+Had it not spent so much of its force passing through the objects in his pocket, doctors later concluded the bullet would have proven fatal.

 His assailant was immediately wrestled to the ground by Roosevelt’s staff, a police officer, and bystanders.
 More police converged, took charge of Shrank, and hauled him through the now-frenzied crowd into the hotel, out a back exit, and off to the Central Police Station.